One of the best ways to upgrade your garage is to install windows, either in the garage door, or the walls themselves.

 Windows made from frosted glass are an excellent example because they allow light into the garage without providing an easy view.

 You can install locks on the windows to prevent burglars from opening them outside.
-Alternatively, add curtains, blinds, or tint to obscure one’s view into the garage when away from home.
+Alternatively, add curtains, blinds, or tints to obscure one’s view into the garage when away from home.

-Be sure to choose the windows’ location carefully too.
+Be sure to choose the windows’ location carefully, too.
 Adding a window to the garage door may provide easy access to your garage, so you want to avoid these areas.
-The side or the back wall are great places to install garage windows as they’re almost inaccessible, and they create a homey feel similar to a regular room in a house.
+The side or the back wall are great places to install garage windows as they’re almost inaccessible, creating a homey feel similar to a regular room in a house.

-However, the installation process takes a bit of effort because you need to cut through the wall.
+However, the installation process requires effort because you need to cut through the wall.
 The placement can also enhance or compromise security.
 Windows placed in the higher sections of the garage panels make it difficult for burglars to access while allowing lots of natural light into the garage.

 Garage windows play a critical role in a home’s appearance, especially if the garage makes up the first part of your home.
-As such, it’s essential to consider a few factors when choosing them.
+It’s essential to consider a few factors when choosing them.

 Before looking at the different types of garage windows available, we explain some factors you should consider: